UniAVGen: Unified Audio and Video Generation with Asymmetric Cross-Modal Interactions: Experiment

 \textbf{Quantitative comparison.} \cref{tab:method_comparison} summarizes quantitative comparisons between our method and existing baselines: For audio quality, our method demonstrates significant superiority over other joint generation approaches in both acoustic quality and aesthetic metrics, with its WER further outperforming F5-TTS—underscoring stronger alignment with linguistic content.
 Turning to video quality, while two-stage methods exhibit stronger identity consistency, their dynamism scores are near-zero, reflecting their inability to generate actions congruent with audio-driven emotions; in contrast, our method achieves the highest dynamism and aesthetic quality while retaining identity consistency comparable to state-of-the-art alternatives.
 Notably, for the critical audio-video consistency metric, our method—despite utilizing the fewest effective training samples—shows clear advantages over competitors in timbre and emotion alignment, while maintaining lip-sync performance on par with leading methods.
-This enhanced training efficiency stems from our asymmetric cross-modal interaction mechanism and face-aware modulation module.
+Such training efficiency is attributed to the proposed asymmetric cross-modal interaction mechanism and face-aware modulation.

 \textbf{Qualitative comparison.} \cref{fig:exp1} presents visual comparisons of UniAVGen against recent concurrent methods Ovi and UniVerse-1.
 Specifically, Example (a) uses a real human image aligned with the training distribution: both UniAVGen and Ovi generate high-fidelity audio and videos, with motions and emotions tightly aligned to the audio, whereas UniVerse-1 exhibits near-static behavior.
 Example (b) employs an anime image—out-of-distribution (OOD) relative to the training set: Ovi fails to produce lip movements and motions aligned with the audio, highlighting its constrained generalization capacity; UniVerse-1 remains static and generates noisy audio.
 In contrast, our model exhibits robust generalization, generating coherent audio and motions that align with the input anime image.